MaksimEkin/RFoT/docs/_sources/index.rst.txt

 Welcome to RFoT's documentation!
 ================================
-Tensor decomposition is a powerful unsupervised ML method that enables the modeling of multi-dimensional data, including malware data.
-This paper introduces a novel ensemble semi-supervised classification algorithm, named Random Forest of Tensors (RFoT), that utilizes tensor decomposition to extract the complex and multi-faceted latent patterns from data.
-Our hybrid model leverages the strength of multi-dimensional analysis combined with clustering to capture the sample groupings in the latent components whose combinations distinguish malware and benign-ware.
-The patterns extracted from a given data with tensor decomposition depend on the configuration of the tensor such as dimension, entry, and rank selection.
-To capture the unique perspectives of different tensor configurations we employ the "wisdom of crowds" philosophy, and make use of decisions made by the majority of a randomly generated ensemble of tensors with varying dimensions, entries, and ranks.
-We show the capabilities of RFoT when classifying malware and benign-ware from the EMBER-2018 dataset.
+Tensor decomposition is a powerful unsupervised Machine Learning method that enables the modeling of multi-dimensional data, including malware data.
+We introduce a novel ensemble semi-supervised classification algorithm, named Random Forest of Tensors (RFoT), that utilizes tensor decomposition to extract the complex and multi-faceted latent patterns from data.
+Our hybrid model leverages the strength of multi-dimensional analysis combined with clustering to capture the sample groupings in the latent components, whose combinations distinguish malware and benign-ware.
+The patterns extracted from a given data with tensor decomposition depend upon the configuration of the tensor such as dimension, entry, and rank selection.
+To capture the unique perspectives of different tensor configurations, we employ the “wisdom of crowds” philosophy and make use of decisions made by the majority of a randomly generated ensemble of tensors with varying dimensions, entries, and ranks.

+As the tensor decomposition backend, RFoT offers two CPD algorithms.
+First, RFoT package includes the Python implementation of **CP-ALS** algorithm that was originally introduced in the `MATLAB Tensor Toolbox <https://www.tensortoolbox.org/cp.html>`_  :cite:p:`TTB_Software,Bader2006,Bader2008,Eren2022pyCP_ALS`.
+CP-ALS backend can also be used to **decompose each random tensor in a parallel manner**.
+RFoT can also be used with the Python implentation of the **CP-APR** algorithm with the **GPU capability** :cite:p:`10.1145/3519602`.
+Use of CP-APR backend allows decomposing each random tensor configuration both in an **embarrassingly parallel fashion in a single GPU**, and in a **multi-GPU parallel execution**.

 Resources
 ========================================
+* `RFoT API Documentation <#>`_
 * `Example Notebooks <https://github.com/MaksimEkin/RFoT/tree/main/examples>`_
 * `Poster <https://www.maksimeren.com/poster/Random_Forest_of_Tensors_RFoT_MTEM.pdf>`_
 * `Example Usage <https://github.com/MaksimEkin/RFoT/tree/main/examples>`_